Iamnotsnowwhite/Bachelor_Arbeit/README.md

 **Key Insight:** The performance gap between validation set and target cell line demonstrates the necessity for personalized learning approaches.

-### 2. Uncertainty Quantification for Target Cell Line - In Progress
+### 2. Uncertainty Quantification for Target Cell Line - mayebe already completed

 **Objective:** Compute predictive uncertainties for all drug combinations on the target cell line to enable intelligent data selection.